dfinity/candid/spec/Candid.md

 #### Tuple types

-Whole argument and result sequences are decoded with the same rules are tuple-like records.
+Whole argument and result sequences are decoded with the same rules as tuple-like records.
 In particular, extra arguments are ignored, and optional parameters read as as `null` if the argument is missing or fails to decode:

 ```
 record {<v>;*} :? record {<t>;*} ~> record {<v'>,*}